j4asper/dmr.py/README.md

 ```

 Install current code from this repo, you will need to have git installed in order to do this.
+The code in the repo might not match the current release, if you experience errors you should switch back the the latest release.
 ```console
 python -m pip install git+https://github.com/j4asper/dmr.py
 ```